google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 ### Transparency {: #security-transparency }

-To clarify which contact details are being shared, the picker will always show the contact's name and icon, plus any properties that the site has requested.
+To clarify which contact details are being shared, the picker always shows the contact's name and icon, plus any properties that the site has requested.
 For example, if a site requests `name`, `email`, and `tel`, all three properties will be shown in the picker.
 Alternatively, if a site only requests `tel`, the picker will show only the name, and